 - For a more extensive list of other public health job and internship resources, see the Now What? handout in the far right download column

-You are also encouraged to investigate possible internships on your own.
+- Find your own (especially good if you are looking for one over the summer in your hometown).
 Networking is very important.
-Your hometown, parents, friends of parents, local hospitals, and service organizations are all good sources for internship sites as well as informational interviews and career “shadowing” experiences.
+Your hometown, parents, friends of the family, local hospitals, public health departments, and social service organizations are all good sources for internship sites as well as informational interviews and career “shadowing” experiences.
 Many people are interested in mentoring and supporting young people in the field.
 It is important to make personal connections.

 When should I do an internship?

 Internships can occur either during the regular semester or over the summer.
 There are some important logistics to take into account:

 - Internships taken during the school year are part of your regular tuition.

 - Internships that you complete over the summer and wish to receive credit for must be paid for separately, through Continuing and Professional Education.
 Financial aid may be possible.
 Check with the Financial Aid Office.
 To receive credit, you need to fill out an additional form from CPE that the Undergraduate Program Director or Advisor must sign.